sschaetz/aura/README.md

 wait_for(f);
 ~~~

 Aura contains also a wrapper for FFTW.
-The code to call FFTW is very similar:
+The code to call FFTW is very similar to the accelerator FFT library wrapper:

 ~~~{.cpp}
 bounds b(128, 128);